influxdata/docs-v2/content/enterprise_influxdb/v1.8/concepts/influxdb-enterprise-startup.md

 {{% /note %}}

 ### Monitor
-The Monitor service provides statistical and diagnostic information to InfluxDB about the InfluxDB itself.
+The Monitor service provides statistical and diagnostic information to InfluxDB about InfluxDB itself.
 This information helps with database troubleshooting and performance analysis.

 ### Cluster